-The directors have reviewed the projected cash flows for the company and on the basis of the projected cash flow information, the prospects for raising additional equity as required and taking into account the high potential of the acreage under licence, they consider it appropriate to prepare the financial statements on a going concern basis.
+The directors have reviewed the projected cash flows for the company and on the basis of the projected cash flow information, the funds raised during the year, the prospects for raising additional equity as required and taking into account the high potential of the acreage under licence, they consider it appropriate to prepare the financial statements on a going concern basis.
 The financial statements do not include any adjustments to the carrying amount, or classification of assets and liabilities, if the company was unable to continue as a going concern in the future.